omundy/learn-git-milestones/README.md

 <code>\`code`</code> | `<code>code</code>` | `code`
 `![text](assets/img/icon.png)` | `<img alt="text" src="assets/img/icon.png">` | ![text](assets/img/icon.png)

-**Now you know basic Markdown!** 🎉  The following instructions will help you learn Git, editing this `.md` file in the process.
-Feel free to check your syntax in the [github markdown cheatsheet](reference-sheets/github-markdown-cheatsheet.pdf).
+**Now you know basic Markdown!** 🎉

+The following instructions will help you learn Git, editing this `.md` file in the process.
+Use the [github markdown cheatsheet](reference-sheets/github-markdown-cheatsheet.pdf) to check your syntax.

 Other Markdown tools